-EPA Emissions Control Information
+CARB and FPA Emissions Control Information

-The emission control system for the engine is EM (engine modification) and, if the second to last character of the Engine Family on the Emission Control Information label (see example) is "B", "C", "K", or "T", the emission control system is EM and TWC (3-way catalyst).
+The emission control system for the engine is EM (engine modification) and, if the second to last character of the Engine Family on the Emission Control Information label (sample below) is "B", "C", "K", or "T", the emission control system is EM and TWC (3-way catalyst).
 The fuel tank/fuel line emission control system is EVAP (evaporative emissions).
+Evaporative emissions for California models are only applicable to fuel tanks and fuel feed lines label varies by engine FAMILY).